Your Ultimate Guide On How To Get Married in Mexico (2020)

 Want to have a destination wedding but unsure how to get legally married?

-We often hear that getting legally married in Mexico is very complicated and not worth the extra hassle.
+You might think getting legally married in Mexico is very complicated and not worth the extra hassle?

 - Legal / Civil

 Since 2015 same-sex marriage is also legal in Mexico too! 🙂

 Civil weddings are the only legally recognized weddings in Mexico.

 Religious weddings and other symbolic blessing ceremonies are common, but they’re not legally recognized without having a civil component (which requires a few extra fees and a little extra planning – more on this later).

 Most tourists get legally married back home and come to sunny Mexico to celebrate the event with a symbolic ceremony.

 This is by far the most popular option as it’s the option that is the most straightforward.

 That said, with our professional help legal/civil weddings can also be arranged…

 So, if you have your heart set on getting legally married IN Mexico continue reading…